 Multiple SARS-CoV-2 variants are circulating globally.
 In Ontario, both travel-related and community transmission cases of the variants have been identified.
-Currently, three variants of the virus that causes coronavirus disease 2019 (COVID-19) are causing concern.
+Currently, four variants of the virus that causes COVID-19 are causing concern.
 They include:

 On-going research is showing that three variants have increased transmissibility.
 This means they are likely to spread more easily between individuals.